 Detailed definition of each property comes however at cost of readability of a model.
-It also impacts the technical representation of the model in the XBRL format: instance documents are larger in terms of size and code which hinders performance of their parsing and validation.
-Additionally the XBRL Formula assertions require to use a high number of dimensions in order to properly filter the facts for evaluation of variables in the context of a report.
+It also impacts the technical representation of the model in the XBRL format:

 5 Must be noted that Annotated Templates, due to implementation assumption, could contain more information than Reporting templates (find more details in chapter V).